OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 *   **Card Introduction:** Each time the flashcard mini-game is triggered (in battle or at a Rest Site), one new card is drawn in order from the Main Deck and added to the Active Deck for the remainder of the run.
 This new card is first presented to the player on an information screen showing its question, answer, and a brief explanation.
 The player must click a "Got It!" button to dismiss this screen and begin the mini-game.

 **4.2.
 Mini-Game Mechanics**
-*   **Trigger:** The mini-game is automatically triggered at the start of the player's turn during the Management Phase in battles, and when choosing to "Train" at a Rest Site.
+*   **Trigger:** The mini-game is automatically triggered at the start of the player's turn before the Management Phase in battles, and when choosing to "Train" at a Rest Site.
 *   **UI:** The mini-game appears as a large modal pop-up window, disabling all other game interactions until it is complete.
 *   **Gameplay Flow:**
     1. If a new card is being introduced, it is shown first.